qf6101/tensorflow_highlevelapi_example/README.md

-## Tensorflow High Level API Examples
+## Tensorflow High Level API Example

 This repository includes an example project with tensorflow high level API (based on version 1.6).
 Here are some features.